mitp7/Column-card/README.md

 ### What I learned

 From this challenge I learned more about flexbox and how useful it is to organize divs in to columns or rows.
-Using flexbox also makes it easier to format the components in a mobile view.
+I also learned that using flexbox also makes it easier to format the components in a mobile view.

 "# Three-column-card"